 - green onions optional, for topping

-- Place cashews in a small bowl and cover with very hot water for at least 20 minutes while you prep other ingredients.
+- Place cashews in a small bowl and cover with very hot water for at least 20 minutes.

 - Preheat oven to 400°F. Line a baking sheet with parchment paper and evenly spread prosciutto on the sheet.
-Bake for 10-12 minutes until crispy, then set aside.
+Bake for 10-12 minutes until crispy, then set aside to cool before crumbling.

 - Heat olive oil in a Dutch oven over medium heat.
 Add onion and garlic, sautée until fragrant and onions are slightly translucent, 2-3 minutes.

-- In a blender, combine milk, cashews (drained) and nutritional yeast).
+- In a blender, combine non-dairy milk, cashews (drained) and nutritional yeast.
 Blend on high until smooth and frothy, about 2-3 minutes.
-Pour into the Dutch oven with the soup and stir to combine.
-Add salt, pepper, and bring to a boil.
-Simmer for 20 minutes, or until vegetables are tender, stirring occassionally.
+Pour into the soup and stir to combine.
+Add salt pepper, and bring to a boil.
+Reduce heat to low, and for 20 minutes or until the vegetables are tender, stirring occassionally.
 If the soup seems too thick, add additional soup stock.

 - Remove from heat and divide into individual bowls.
-Garnish with crumbled prosciutto, green onions, red pepper flakes, plus additional salt and pepper.
+Garnish with crumbled prosciutto and chopped green onions before serving.